Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 We use Gradient Checking only for debugging purposes.
 This helps to know if your backpropagation implementation is correctly implemented.
 Gradient checking doesnt work with dropout.

+## Week 2

+For very very large dataset, we implement mini-batch gradient algorithm instead of the normal batch gradient descent.
+This increasing the speed of computing the model parameters, by splitting the dataset into mini-batches.
+For each mini-batch, the weights of the model are updated contrary to batch case where weights are only updated after going through the entire dataset.

+* ## Choosing Mini-batch Sizes
+If your training examples, m < 2000, just implement the batch gradient descent.
+If m > 2000, then you can choose mini-batch size to be powers of 2 such as
+64, 128, 256, 512, 1024.

+## Gradient Descent with Momentum
+In this algorithm, the weights and biases of the gradient descent algorithm are updated using the exponentially weighted average of the computed Gradients instead of using the computed gradients directly.
+This helps to speed up gradient descent algorithm. i.e  dW and db is computed, then Vdw = beta * Vdw + (1-beta)*dW; Vdb = beta * Vdb + (1 - beta)*db ;

+  then W = W - alpha * Vdw; b = b - alpha * vdb

+beta is normally  = 0.9
+This technique permits gradient descent to converge faster in a smooth pattern.
+For implementation bias correction is often ignored(dont worry about it)

+## RMSProp (Root mean square Prop) optimization algorithm
+This is another algorithm that can also be used to speed up or optimize batch, SGD and mini batch gradient descent algorithm.
+Here we compute the weight and bias gradients dW and dB;
+then we compute; Sdw = beta * Sdw + (1-beta)* square(dW) ; Sdb = beta * Sdb + (1-beta)*square(dB)
+then update weights and bias with; W = W - alpha * (dW / sqrt(Sdw + epsilon)) ; b = b - alpha * (dB / sqrt(Sdb + epsilon))

+beta is normally = 0.999 ; epsilon = 10^-8

+## Adam Optimization
+This is an optimization algorithm that simply combines the exponentially weighted average and RMSprop algorithm in order to speed up mini-batch gradient descent algorithm.
+## Note:
+* The beta hyperparameters of the 2 algorithms are different.
+* Bias correction is implemented in Adam optimization

+So in Adam optimization, we compute Vdw, Vdb , Sdw, Sdb and then Vdwc, Vdbc , Sdwc, Sdbc (bias corrected terms) Finally update weights and bias as follows:
+W = W - alpha * Vdwc / sqrt(Sdwc + epsilon) ; b = b - alpha * Vdbw / sqrt(Sdbw + epsilon)

+Adam means Adaptive moment estimation

+* Learning rate decay is also a method that is often used to speed up learning algorithm by slowly decreasing learning rate over time. alpha =    (1 / (1 - decay_rate * epoch_num)) * alpha

+## Week 3

+Hyperparameters tuning

+Batch normalization is the process for which the Z-values of the neurons of the layers in a neural network are normalized by computing the mean and standard deviations.
+In batch norm after computing mean and standard deviation we do perform another computation before fitting these final values to the NN
+This helps to speed up the learning algorithm.

+Generally after computing Z, we compute batch norm to Z then we pass the final values to activation function. i.e batch norm occurs between Z and activation.

+using batch norm eliminates the bias, b terms of your NN. i.e you can set bias = 0 Batch norm has a slight regularization effect.
+* Note that batch norm is implemented over each mini-batch

+## Batch Norm during test time
+Since mean and std deviation is computed for each minibatch during training, using these values during testing with just a single unseen example is incorrect.
+Hence, during testing, we compute new mean and standard deviation which is exponentially weighted averages of the means and standard deviations from the minibatches during training.
+This is then used for normalization and hence finally prediction.

+## Multiclass Classification.
+In DL NNs, we use softmax activation function at the final output layer to compute the probability that the input X belongs to one of the classes in the dataset.
+Softmax activation function has a unique property that it's input is a vector and its output is a vector of same dimension(probabilities).
+This is contrary to sigmoid activation that outputs a real number.
+A SOFTMAX layer generalizes SIGMOID to when there are more than two classes.

+## Introduction to Deep learning frameworks:
+Some of the mst popular include, Tensorflow, keras, caffe, pytorch, theanos,